oaglazunova/gamebus-data-analyzer/README.md

 - Movement types and physical activity statistics
 - Challenge completion rates
 - Heart rate data analysis (when available)
+- Frequency, timing, and type of tasks completed
+- Completion rates by activity type/task (e.g., walking, fruit intake)

 See the documentation in `src/analysis/data_analysis.py` for details on specific analyses.

+### Activity Type by Day: data source

+The heatmap saved as `activity_type_by_day.png` is built from the activities DataFrame loaded from `config/campaign_data.xlsx` (sheet name: `activities`).
+The loader (`load_excel_files` in `src/analysis/data_analysis.py`) reads that sheet into `csv_data['activities']`, which is then copied to `activities_df` inside `analyze_visualizations_challenges_tasks` to compute per-hour/day aggregations and the heatmap.

+## Data fields: challenge_id and challenge_name

+These two fields are used in reports/plots about challenge participation and completion.
+They come from two data sources during analysis:

+- Primary (from activities): For each activity, we parse the rewardedParticipations column (a JSON-like string) into a list of reward dicts.
+From each reward we try to extract:
+  - challenge_id from one of these keys: challengeId, challenge_id, challenge, cid, or id
+  - challenge_name from one of these keys: challengeName, name, or label This parsing is done by extract_detailed_rewards in src/analysis/data_analysis.py and then processed in the analysis flow that builds completion_records.

+- Secondary (from campaign description): If an ID is missing but we have a name, we map the name to the desc_challenges sheet (campaign_desc.xlsx → desc_challenges) to recover the numeric id.
+We also use desc_challenges to attach the official challenge name when available.

+In summary, challenge_id primarily originates from each reward in activities.rewardedParticipations, and challenge_name is taken from that same reward object when present; otherwise they are completed by looking up id/name in the desc_challenges sheet.

+## Data fields: tasks (source)

+Tasks used in the analyses come from the campaign description Excel file and are loaded as a DataFrame named desc_tasks:

+- Source file and sheet: config/campaign_desc.xlsx → sheet named "tasks".
+When loaded by the tool, all sheets from campaign_desc.xlsx are prefixed with desc_, therefore the tasks sheet becomes desc_tasks.
+- Where it is loaded: In src/analysis/data_analysis.py, load_excel_files reads campaign_desc.xlsx and maps each sheet to csv_data with the desc_ prefix.
+Later, analyze_visualizations_challenges_tasks accesses tasks via tasks_df = csv_data['desc_tasks'].
+- Typical fields: task id, challenge (foreign key to desc_challenges.id), name/label, points, timing/constraints depending on your campaign file.
+- How tasks are used: The analyzer uses desc_tasks to summarize counts and points, and to relate tasks to their parent challenges and visualizations.
+Some sections also infer "completed tasks" patterns directly from activities (e.g., activity type, rewardedParticipations) for ranking and timing plots, but the canonical definitions and metadata of tasks originate from desc_tasks.

 ## Configuration